gp22/frontera-digital/src/markdown/pages/privacyPolicy.md

 ## Direct marketing

 We use the information that we collect about you for direct marketing purposes.
 Direct marketing is the act of selling products or services directly to consumers rather than through retailers.
-You may, at any time, request that we cease to use your information for direct marketing purposes by emailing us at hello@paulgarcia.co.
+You may, at any time, request that we cease to use your information for direct marketing purposes by emailing us at hello@thefrontera.agency.

 ## Your rights